-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Bethel College Indiana, approximately 65% of students took out student loans averaging $7,500 a year.
-That adds up to $30,000 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Bethel University, approximately 53% of students took out student loans averaging $7,375 a year.
+That adds up to $29,500 over four years for those students.

-The student loan default rate at Bethel College Indiana is 6.7%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Bethel University is 4.6%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-Contact details for Bethel College Indiana are given below.
+Contact details for Bethel University are given below.

 |Address:||1001 Bethel Circle, Mishawaka, IN 46545-5591|

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Pastoral Counseling & Specialized Ministries||9||NA|